 It’s served with pickled plum (umeboshi) and other pickled vegetables.
 It has that gooey and squishy texture most associated with porridge.

 Zosui is also often compared to Chinese rice porridge, called ongee, except this is an actual soup.
 Congee is a thick rice porridge with a pudding consistency, but it has quite a bland taste, so people usually serve it alongside meaty side dishes.

 Learn more about Japanese soup culture and the different kinds of soups

-If you’re feeling tired and cold, and you want an instant pick-me-up, don’t hesitate to grab the dashi, cook some rice, and start making tasty zosui.
+If you’re feeling sick and cold, and you want an instant pick-me-up, don’t hesitate to grab some dashi, cook some rice, and start making tasty zosui.